aws-greengrass/aws-greengrass-cli/AutoGen.md

 ```

 `.jar` files are handled similarly, except that component name and version are searched for in the manifest, and the manifest must have a main class specification.
 Also, if there is a RECIPIES folder in the jar, the contents will be copied to the recipe directory.

+###ToDo
+1. Generate/read zip files so developer laptop can bridge to embedded device
+2. Extract more information besides name and version.  eg. dependencies, periodicity and launch parameters.
+3. Read templates from the web, not just built into the cli app.
+99. and so much more...